redkite-labs/RedKiteCms/docs/book/install-redkite-cms.md

 However, if you don't use **Xdebug** you can safety skip this step.

 ## Start RedKite CMS
-Starting work with RedKite CMS is then just a case of opening the host you configured, so point the browser to **http://redkitecms/login** host and you should see the login page.
+Starting work with RedKite CMS is then just a case of opening the host you configured.
+Point the browser to **http://redkitecms/login**  and you should see the login page.

 Enter **admin** as **user and password** and start enjoying RedKite CMS!